Biography: Will Johns

-Will Johns is recognised as one of the most distinctive and exciting performers on the British Blues scene today.
+Striking a masterful balance between old soul & modern flair, Will Johns is one of the most distinctive and exciting British Blues performers in the world today.

-A big favourite among festival goers, Will has appeared across the U.K. at such prestigious events as Blues On The Farm, Birmingham Jazz and Blues and Cambridge Rock Festival.
+A favourite among festival goers, Will has appeared across the U.K. at such prestigious events as Blues On The Farm, Birmingham Jazz and Blues, Rainbow Festival and Cambridge Rock Festival.

 Will has also toured the Czech Republic and Belgium to sold out venues.
 More adventures took him to Russia to perform in Moscow, St Petersburg, Koktebel as well as a maximum security prison for Female offenders!

 A testament to his authenticity & skill, Johns has also performed alongside luminaries such as Eric Clapton, Nile Rodgers, Ronnie Wood, Jack Bruce, Pete Brown, Mick Taylor, Glenn Hughes, Robin Ford, Dennis Chambers and Terry Reid.
 Particular highlights include his performance of ‘White Room’ at the commemorative concert, “An Evening for Jack” Bruce at Shepherd’s Bush Empire in 2017, as well as performing “Crossroads” alongside Uncle Eric at the 2020 Ginger Baker Memorial Concert.

 More recently, Will has been touring the United States and the UK with The Music Of Cream with Kofi Baker.

 2020 sees Will crystallizing his musical vision with “The Blues Album” in the works and an extensive US tour playing the Disreali Gears album and Clapton classics with The Music of Cream.

 Will Johns uses Mad Professor pedals, Ernie Ball Music Man Guitars and Ernie Ball Slinky Strings